-In the original investigation, REP 238 established that the Australian industry, who was at the time named Tasman, was a producer of like goods.
+In the original investigation, REP 238 established that the Australian industry, who was at the time named Tasman, was a producer of like goods.19

 As noted at 2.2.2, the Australian industry for the continuation, Oliveri, is formerly known as Tasman.
-The Commission established through an on-site visit to Oliveri, for the purpose of verifying the sales, cost and other production data supplied to the inquiry by Oliveri, that it continues to manufacture deep drawn stainless steel sinks out of the same location in Regency Park, South Australia that Tasman was also utilising.
+The Commission conducted an on-site visit to Oliveri and established that it continues to manufacture deep drawn stainless steel sinks out of the same location in Regency Park, South Australia that Tasman was also utilising.20

-Having regard to the information provided by Australian industry in its application, and the sales and costs data provided by exporters and importers in their questionnaire responses, the Commission has been able to assess whether the Australian industry seeking continuation of the measures is a producer of like goods.
+Having regard to the information provided in the application, information gathered as part of this inquiry, and the sales and costs data provided by exporters and importers in their questionnaire responses, the Commission has assessed whether the Australian industry seeking continuation of the measures is a producer of like goods.